Jerry Springer's Life is a Cautionary Tale of Greed

 I extend my sympathies to his family and those who knew him best.

-As I reflect on his life and career, I’m not going to dwell much on his political career or who he was as a person; there are other places you can read better accounts of those aspects of his life.
+As I reflect on his life and career, I’m not going to dwell much on his political career or who he was; there are other places you can read better accounts of those aspects of his life.
 But his imprint on the morning talk show industry and pop culture was unmistakable and, I would argue, highly detrimental to society and his show’s guests.

-For those who don’t remember, his talk show, “The Jerry Springer Show,” started as a political show, getting into the issues of the day.
-This made sense since he was a former Mayor and had been involved in politics for some time.
+For those who don’t remember, his talk show, “The Jerry Springer Show,” started as a political show, getting into the day’s issues.
+This made sense since he was a former mayor and had been involved in politics for some time.
 His shows were interesting but not particularly compelling for the general audience.
-That’s not what audiences home during the weekday want to see.
+That’s not what audiences home during the weekdays want to see.

 I wish I had had a chance to interview Springer before he died because I would have asked him one single question: